Ajwain or Carom Seeds | Find out All About Ajwain or Carom Seeds

 FINALLY, TO SUM IT UP

-Apart from their culinary importance, there are immense health benefits of carom seeds or ajwain.
+Apart from their culinary importance, there are immense health benefits of ajwain or Bishop’s weed.

 If you like this article, you can let us know in the comments below or on social media using #gosumitup and tag me @gosumitup.
 I am always happy to read your feedback and if you liked the dish or if you made the dish. 🙂